-Or the parents think that if there is a problem with their kids’ eyes that they or their teachers will begin to notice some behavior problems or learning issues such as having difficult reading, sitting too close to the TV, squinting to see, or acting out due to the frustration of not being able to see clearly.
-It’s also possible that many parents assume that if they themselves don’t have eye or vision problems that their child won’t either.
+Some parents also think that if there is a problem with their kids’ eyes, their teachers will notice some behavioral problems.
+Or, they’ll notice some learning issues.
+These include difficulty reading, sitting too close to the TV, squinting to see, or acting out due to the frustration of not being able to see clearly.
+It’s also possible that many parents assume that if they themselves don’t have eye or vision problems, their child won’t either.
 The thing is, not all vision problems present themselves with obvious symptoms.

 Eye Problems in Children